tech2wiki/tech2wiki-website/content/contributing_to_tech2wiki/structure_of_articles.md

 The following chapters are used;

-*   Tech 2
+*   Tech2
-    *   Tech 2 overview
+    *   Tech2 overview
-    *   Tech 2 kit
+    *   Tech2 kit
-    *   Tech 2 sub-components
+    *   Tech2 sub-components
-    *   Tech 2 adapters and accessories
+    *   Tech2 adapters and accessories
-    *   Tech 2 power supplies and cables
+    *   Tech2 power supplies and cables
-    *   Tech 2 PCMCIA kit
+    *   Tech2 PCMCIA kit
-*   Using the Tech 2
+*   Using the Tech2
-    *   Working with the Tech 2
+    *   Working with the Tech2
 *   Tech2Win
     *   Tech2Win overview
 *   Working with Tech2Win